reowst/sdk/FAQ.md

 We do this by steering traffic across overlay routers run by our suppliers via centrally planned routing system, driven by a marketplace bidding system run once every 10 seconds per-player.

-This way we remain neutral and always steer traffic across the route that has the best performance at the best price.
+This way we remain _supplier neutral_ and always steer traffic across the route that has the best performance at the best price.

 ## What sort of improvements can Network Next provide?